 - Qubole makes it easy to import data into Hive from Mysql, postgres, Vertica, redshift, and mongo db.

-- Hive support many complex sql constructs like join, left join, outer joins, and union.
+- Hive supports many complex SQL constructs like join, left join, outer joins, and union.

 - Because hive runs everything in parallel all these queries complete very fast.